kjaymiller/conduit_doc_loader/README.md

 ### BEFORE YOU RUN
 <!-- TODO: Switch to Secrets -->
-Add the id of the parent folder to the PARENT_FOLDER_ID   environment variable and the id of the template document to COPY_DOC_ID
+Add the id of the parent folder to the `PARENT_FOLDER_ID` environment variable and the id of the template document to `COPY_DOC_ID` environment variable.

-**[HINT]:** You can use the provided .envrc to the
+To run enter `python create_new_docs.py [OPTIONS]` Here are the options available:
+`-c/--count`: Number of new Episode files to create.
+`-r/--replacement`: create a list of replacements, to update your template.